vtexdocs/dev-portal-content/docs/release-notes/2023-09-12-new-checkout-settings-for-bot-attack-protection.md

 updatedAt: "2023-09-12T00:00:00.000Z"
 ---

-# New Checkout Settings for Bot Attack Protection

 In order to enhance system security, new Checkout configuration options have been made available, expanding protective measures against potential bot attacks.

 ## What has changed?